 All applicants who meet the entry requirements are assessed equally on merit, with academic grades accounting for the majority of the assessment weighting.
 Assessment of academic performance is taken across all university studies, not just the prerequisite subjects.
-Honours degrees and higher degrees by research are looked upon favourably.
-Consideration is also given to any significant (months to years) work or voluntary experience in a health or nutrition field.
+Honours degrees and higher degrees by research are also taken into consideration.
+Consideration is given to any significant (months to years) work or voluntary experience in a health or nutrition field.